 Red Cards Accumulated in League Action, by Club

-Figure 2 presents the 10 clubs that have accumulated the highest number of red cards in league action.
+Figure 2 presents the 15 clubs from Europe’s top five leagues that have accumulated the highest number of red cards in league action.

 Source: Transfermarkt

-Players Who Accumulated More Than One Red Card in All Competitions in 2025-26
+Players Who Accumulated More Than One Red Card in League Action in 2025-26

 Receiving more than one red card in a single season is relatively rare..
 However, some players exceed that mark and acumulate multiple red cards and suspensions in a season — particularly when competing in several competitions.